yacineMahdid/deep-learning-model-explained/resnet/README.md

         self.downsample = downsample
         self.stride = stride
 ```
 pretty standard initalization strategy here, nothing very crazy.
-We just set up our internal functions or parameters to either the inputs or the internal functions that calls the right Pytorch functions.
+We just set up our internal functions or parameters for either the inputs or the internal functions that calls the right Pytorch functions.

 Alright, now that we know how BasicBlock works, the bottleneck block will be very simple and similar.